PotLock/docs/user-guides/pot-owners-and-chef-training-pot/key-roles-in-a-pot/chef.md

 ### Understanding Fees

 Fees help align incentives among all stakeholders.
 In our pot factory (the contract that deploys pots or quadratic funding rounds), there is a maximum fee enforced on every pot to prevent owners and admins from exceeding a certain percentage.
 Sponsors and donors also have the option not to incur any fees if they choose not to.
-A chef fee or protocol fee may take a percentage from matched donations and sponsorships directed towards the appointed chef at that time and to impact.sputnik-dao.near, which serves as the Potlock treasury.
+A chef fee or protocol fee may take a percentage from matched donations and sponsorships directed towards the appointed chef at that time and to impact.sputnik-dao.near, which serves as the POTLOCK treasury.
 On each pot page, there is a share button that copies in your logged-in account as a referrer ID; when someone donates to a project (public round fee) or sponsors a pot through this link, that referrer account is automatically compensated.
 This incentivizes chefs to effectively grow the pot while providing public motivation for participation.

 ### Compensation for Chefs